thisoktipus/my-repo/Lesson Plan_ Cryptography Fundamentals.md

 ## A bit of Cryptography Background

-**Caesar cipher** is a substitution cipher in which letters change during encryption.
+The **Caesar cipher** is a substitution cipher in which letters change during encryption.
 Caeser used a very simple rule to replace each letter with another letter from the alphabet.
-He shifted letters by 3 places further along in the alphabet where **3** is the **'key'**.
-For example, the letter **B** would become **E**, and so on.
+He simply shifted letters by 3 places further along in the alphabet.
+In this instance, **3** would be the **"key"**.
+For example, the letter **B** would become **E**,the letter **C** would become **F** and so on.
 The use of keys in cryptography is integral to creating secure ciphers.
 By giving the recipient a choice, it makes it harder for an interceptor to decipher the original message.
 One of the strengths of the Caesar cipher is its ease of use.
 In addition, encryption and decryption could be done quickly using a wheel.
 However, these strengths come at a cost of security.
 There are only a total of 25 encryption keys.
 Thus, each could be tried until the message was deciphered.

 ![Caesar Cipher example](https://www.cdn.geeksforgeeks.org/wp-content/uploads/Caesar-Cipher-3.png)

 **Vigenere cipher** is a method of encrypting alphabetic text by employing a series of interwoven Caesar ciphers based on the letters of a keyword.
 It uses a simple form of polyalphabetic substitution.
 A **polyalphabetic substitution** is any cipher based on using multiple substitution alphabets.
 The encryption is done using a Vigenere Square.
+For example, if one wanted to encrypt the sentance, "Bob went to the store" with the **key** being **dog**, they would decrypt as follows:

+**BOB WENT TO THE  STORE**
+**DOG DOGD OG DOG DOGDO**

+Next, consult the Vigenere square and you'll match B with D, O with O, B with G and so on.
+The finished product will look like this:

+**ECH ASGW HU WVK VHUUS**

 ![Vigenere Cipher example](https://www.researchgate.net/profile/Amin_Subandi/publication/318260132/figure/fig3/AS:513402955104258@1499416211147/Vigenere-Cipher-table.png)